beds are a healthcare facility’s most essential . Properly maintained ensure the comfort and safety of your patients and employees.

 Scale & Bed Exit

-Additionally, defective or inaccurate scales directly impact hospital beds’ built-in exit systems, which are responsible for monitoring patient movement.
+Additionally, defective or inaccurate scales directly impact beds’ built-in exit systems, which are responsible for monitoring patient movement.
 If the scale doesn’t function well, it will give caregivers a false sense of security and can ultimately increase the chance of patient injury.

-Although changing hospital bed sheets frequently may seem less important than other items, the buildup of dust can cause damage to the medical equipment.
+Although changing bed sheets frequently may seem less important than other items, the buildup of dust can cause damage to the medical equipment.
 If the dust accumulates in the filtration system or directly on the electronic components, it can cause sensors to malfunction and parts to overheat.
 It is crucial to vacuum the internal compartments of the bed and filters regularly to prevent damage from linen dust.

-Patients rely on nurse call systems as an essential line of communication between themselves and their healthcare providers.
+Patients rely on as an essential line of communication between themselves and their healthcare providers.
 When a nurse call system malfunctions, it causes the patient unnecessary stress and significantly lowers their overall satisfaction.
 With the help of a qualified professional, healthcare facilities can assess what needs to be repaired.
 It is important for a patient’s well-being that the nurse call is always operating correctly.

 Most medical equipment in a healthcare facility requires annual electrical safety checks.
-That is also a factor that must be inspected for hospital beds.
+That is also a factor that must be inspected for beds.
 In a fast-moving healthcare environment, it is essential to ensure patients move from one location to another quickly.
 During an emergency, caregivers often forget to unplug or secure the power cords, and communication cables before moving the beds and stretchers.
-Due to moving consistently, hospital beds end up with significant damage.
+Due to moving consistently, beds end up with significant damage.
 Electrical safety checks reduce the risk of patient harm from damaged electrical cables.

 Emeritus Provides Efficient Hospital Bed Maintenance